-- 1. In accordance with policy 5.2.4.3, lower-tier municipalities in the County will use the population and employment forecasts contained in Schedule 7 for planning and managing growth in the Simcoe Sub-area to 2031. - 2.
-Beyond 2031, through the next municipal comprehensive review, Simcoe County will allocate the growth forecasts in Schedule 3 to lower-tier municipalities in accordance with policy 5.2.3.2 e) in a manner that implements the policies of this Plan, such that a significant portion of population and employment growth is directed to lower-tier municipalities that contain primary settlement areas. - 3.
-The employment forecasts in this Plan include employment located in the strategic settlement employment areas and economic employment districts.
+1. Through the next municipal comprehensive review, Simcoe County will allocate the growth forecasts in Schedule 3 to lower-tier municipalities in accordance with policy 5.2.3.2 e) in a manner that implements the policies of this Plan, such that a significant portion of population and employment growth is directed to lower-tier municipalities that contain primary settlement areas.

+2. The employment forecasts in this Plan include employment located in the strategic settlement employment areas and economic employment districts.

-Managing Growth 6.3
+6.3 Managing Growth

-- Primary settlement areas for the Simcoe Sub-area are identified in 1.
-Schedule 8. - 2.
-Municipalities with primary settlement areas will, in their official plans and other supporting documents: - a) identify primary settlement areas; - b) identify and plan for strategic growth areas within primary settlement areas; - c) plan to support the achievement of complete communities within primary settlement areas; and - d) ensure the development of high quality urban form and public open spaces within primary settlement areas through site design and urban design standards that create attractive and vibrant places that support walking and cycling for everyday activities and are transitsupportive. - 3.
+- 1. Primary settlement areas for the Simcoe Sub-area are identified in Schedule 8. - 2.
+Municipalities with primary settlement areas will, in their official plans and other supporting documents: - a) identify primary settlement areas; - b) identify and plan for strategic growth areas within primary settlement areas; - c) plan to support the achievement of complete communities within primary settlement areas; and - d) ensure the development of high quality urban form and public open spaces within primary settlement areas through site design and urban design standards that create attractive and vibrant places that support walking and cycling for everyday activities and are transit-supportive. - 3.
 Primary settlement areas in the County will be identified in the official plan of the County of Simcoe. - 4.
 The Town of Innisfil, the Town of Bradford West Gwillimbury and the Town of New Tecumseth will direct a significant portion of population and employment growth forecasted to the applicable primary settlement areas.
-The Town of Bradford West Gwillimbury and the Town of Innisfil, in planning to meet their employment forecasts, may direct appropriate employment to the Bradford West Gwillimbury strategic settlement employment area and the Innisfil Heights strategic settlement employment area respectively.

-5. Any lands that are designated for agricultural uses or rural uses in a lower-tier official plan as of January 20, 2017 can only be re-designated for the purposes of development within a settlement area subject to the policies in subsection 2.2.8.
+The Town of Bradford West Gwillimbury and the Town of Innisfil, in planning to meet their employment forecasts, may direct appropriate employment to the Bradford West Gwillimbury strategic settlement employment area and the Innisfil Heights strategic settlement employment area respectively. - 5.
+Any lands that are designated for agricultural uses or rural uses in a lower-tier official plan as of January 20, 2017 can only be re-designated for the purposes of development within a settlement area subject to the policies in subsection 2.2.8.